 Preventing driver interaction while in motion

 Driver and public safety is the reason we have HOS rules.
 In keeping with this goal, we restrict the driver’s ability to navigate within the Motive Electronic Logbook App while the vehicle is in motion.
 We have designed an informative, driver-tested, Driving lock screen with daytime and nighttime modes.
-This lets drivers get key information without being distracted from vehicle operation.
+This lets drivers get key information without being distracted from vehicle operations.

 Data transfer methods & ELD output file